Gravid adult female Garden Spider - Araneus diadematus

 Four Spotted Orb-Weaver Spider - (Araneus quadratus)

-The Four Spotted Orb-Weaver is recorded as being Britain's heaviest spider with some specimens weighing over 2.5 gramms.
-Females have a body length of around 17mm and a leg-span in excess of 35mm.
+The Four Spotted Orb-Weaver is recorded as being Britain's heaviest spider with some specimens weighing over 2.5 grams.
+Females have a body length of up to 20mm and a leg-span in excess of 35mm.
 Males are around half that size.
 Adults can be found during late summer and autumn.
-These spiders build large orb webs between substantial vegetation and are usually found in undisturbed grassland, not gardens.
+These spiders usually build large orb-webs situated between substantial vegetation.
 The distinguishing four spots on the abdomen can be feint in males and difficult to see in heavily gravid females with stretched bodies.
 The colour of this species can vary enormously from red, brown, cream or green.
+The abdominal markings can be very bold or hardly visible.
+The orb-webs are often built in close proximity to those of the Garden Spider, Araneus diadematus, to which it is closely related.
+Araneus quadratus is less commonly associated with residential gardens though and is more common in undisturbed, rural areas.

 Adult female Bridge Orb-Weaver Spider - Larinioides sclopetarius